muccg/rdrf/docs/cdes.rst

 .. _des:

-Data Elements (DES)
+Data Elements (DEs)
 ===========================

 RDRF allows creation of resusable fields, which can be dropped into the definition of  :ref:`sections` of :ref:`forms`, simply by entering their code into the elements field of the section definition ( in a comma separated list).

 A DE is created by an admin user :ref:`navigating <navigation>` to "Data Elements"  in "Settings"

+DEs can be shared by all registries created within the framework.
 A DE definition consists of:

 Code
 ----

-A CDE must have a *globally unique code* (e.g. CDEAge, CDEInsulinLevel) which must not contain a space.
+A DE must have a *globally unique code* (e.g. CDEAge, CDEInsulinLevel) which must not contain a space.

 A meaningful code prefixed with CDE or the Registry Code is recommended.